COVID-19 Procedures and Guidelines

 - confirm when the hearing panel is ready to enter the hearing room.

-- Consider well in advance if a translator is required as it may necessitate moving of parties/counsel to accommodate a translator in a COVID-19 compliant manner.
+- Consider well in advance if a translator is required as it may necessitate moving of parties/counsel to accommodate a translator.

 - Advise facilities of hearing dates, to arrange for daily thorough cleaning and sanitizing of the hearing room.